-Soil degradation, desertification, soil sealing (share of investments in investee companies whose activities lead to soil degradation, desertification or soil sealing)
+Soil degradation, desertification, soil sealing (share of investments in investee) companies whose activities lead to soil degradation, desertification or soil sealing)

-The Fund takes into account the principal adverse impacts on sustainability factors (PAIs) through binding elements of its investment strategy.
-More specifically, PAIs are taken into account in a binding manner through activity-related exclusions based on corporate turnover and through norms-related exclusions.
+The Fund takes into account adverse impacts on sustainability factors (Principal Adverse Impacts = PAIs) through binding elements of its investment strategy for individual stocks.
+More specifically, PAIs are taken into account in a binding manner impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.

+through activity-related exclusions based on corporate turnover and through normsrelated exclusions.